Bernard Cazeneuve: Minister of the Interior

 On 2 April 2014, Cazeneuve was named Minister of the Interior in the First Valls Government.
 In January 2015, he directed the response to the Île-de-France attacks.

 During a vote on a counter-terrorism law, he proposed an amendment that would give authority to demand that search engines de-list certain website without the approval of a judge.
 In July 2015, he proposed a reform to the rights of foreigners in France, which would fundamentally change policies concerning entry and length of stay.

 As a spokesman for France after 18 November 2015 killing of the suspected mastermind of the terrorists responsible for the November 2015 Paris attacks, Cazeneuve told the press that Abdelhamid Abaaoud, a Moroccan who was a Belgian national who had visited Syria, "played a decisive role" in the Paris attacks and played a part in four of six terror attacks foiled since spring, with one alleged jihadist claiming Abaaoud had trained him personally.

 Cazeneuve said that he would be meeting with EU ministers on 20 November in Brussels to discuss how to deal with terrorism across the territory because "cooperation in the fight against terrorism is crucial" in the European Union.
 "We have to move quickly and strongly.
 Europe must do it while thinking about the victims of terrorism and their loved ones."

 Reports after that meeting indicated that all EU citizens entering or leaving the free-travel area, known as Schengen, should undergo "systematic" screening against pan-European databases.
 "Terrorists are crossing the borders of the European Union", said Cazeneuve.
 Indeed, all of the known Paris attackers were EU nationals, who crossed borders without difficulty although they were registered as terrorism suspects, according to The Guardian.
 Cazeneuve, said the clampdown on borders would take effect immediately.
 This would be on a temporary basis until the European commission modified the Schengen rules to make the new borders regime mandatory and obligatory; that could take months to enact.

 Prime Minister of France

 Valls announced on 6 December 2016 that, as the likely candidate for the Socialist Party in the presidential election, he would resign to concentrate on campaigning.
 Cazeneuve was appointed by outgoing President Hollande to replace Valls.
 The appointment was considered difficult, since it resulted in a change of leadership in the Interior Ministry at a time when the French terror alert was at its highest level.
-Cazeneuve officially resigned on 10 May, after the official announcement of the results of the presidential election.
-His tenure as Prime Minister, at five months and four days, is the shortest in the history of the Fifth Republic.
+Cazeneuve officially resigned on 10 May 2017, after the official announcement of the results of the presidential election.
+His tenure as prime minister, at five months and four days, was the shortest in the history of the Fifth Republic until that of Michel Barnier, lasting 90 days.
 He was replaced by Édouard Philippe, nominated by new President Emmanuel Macron.